 The Loop Business Association is affiliated with the Delmar Loop, University City's premier shopping and dining destination.
 Recognized as one of the 10 Best Streets in America by the American Planning Association, this incredible business district features a diverse array of restaurants as well as retail options including music, clothing, art and much more.
 If you’re looking for a great place to hang out, the Loop has everything you could ask for!

 Man of Valor, Inc. works with youth in the district through its MARS Youth Development Program and DSW (Determined Strong Women) mentoring program for young ladies.
 The MARS (math, art, reading and science) Youth Development and Education Program's, mission is to prepare young minds to be ready to face today's challenges and pioneer tomorrow's future.
+Click here for UCHS Man of Valor website page.
 (Click here for video)

 PNC Bank Foundation collaborates with Julia Goldstein Early Childhood Education Center designed to help increase the vocabulary of our youngest learners.
 The two-year, $1 million effort, called "Mind Full of Words", is managed by Webster University.
 Participants in the collaborative include Webster University, The St. Louis Teachers Recycling Center, SSM Health Cardinal Glennon Children's Hospital, Gateway Media Literacy Partners, The St. Louis Public Library and Julia Goldstein Early Childhood Education Center.
 PNC also constructed a state-of-the-art playground at Julia Goldstein to support language development.